-The German Government implemented most of the changes of the Directive into German national trade mark law ("MarkenG") on 14 January 2019.
-Some of the changes (in particular the change to administrative procedures, see below) will be effective as of 1 May 2020.
+The German Government implemented the Directive into German national trade mark law ("MarkenG") on 14 January 2019.
+Some of the changes (in particular the change to administrative procedures, see below) only became effective as of 1 May 2020.

 Up until now, the German trade mark law only allowed for administrative cancellation procedures based on absolute grounds of refusal (article 50 MarkenG).
 All other potential grounds for cancellation and revocation (such as lack of use and relative grounds of refusal) had to be brought before a court.
 This resulted in higher costs and usually lengthier proceedings.
-The implementation of the Directive will add new administrative cancellation and revocation proceedings for lack of use and relative grounds of refusal before the German IPO starting on 1 May 2020 (article 53-55 MarkenG).
-Applicants will be able to choose between the court and the IPO as their venue.
+The implementation of the Directive added new administrative cancellation and revocation proceedings for lack of use and relative grounds of refusal before the German IPO starting on 1 May 2020 (article 53-55 MarkenG).
+Applicants can choose between the court and the IPO as their venue.

 The implementation of the Directive gives the option to comment on trade mark applications of third parties during examination (article 37(6) MarkenG).
 This allows competitors, state bodies and other entities to alert the IPO to any issues with the application.
 For example, the IPO might not be aware that the sign applied for is in fact a widely used generic term in a specific field.
 Being able to comment on the application will (potentially) prevent a situation where such a trade mark would be registered.